ostinelli/gin.io/docs/install.md

 These instructions allow you to install Zebra on a OSX developer machine.

 ##### Homebrew
-The instructions here below will assume that you have [HomeBrew](http://brew.sh/) installed.
+The instructions here below describe the installation flow using [HomeBrew](http://brew.sh/).
-If you don't have it, you can easily install it by running:
+If you don't have it installed, you can easily install it by running:

 ```bash
 $ ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"